KyberPrizrak/TemplateTableReloaded/README.md

 The tag name is configurable in case you prefer a different name or there is a name conflict with other extensions.

+## Special Page

+The special page is called Special:TemplateTable and it supports most of the options the tag supports.

+This page is useful for looking up content or linking to a table without creating a page specifically to hold a table.

 ## Usage Options

 The only required input is the template name between the `<ttable>` and `</ttable>` tags.
 All other parameter are optional.
 In some cases they should not be mentioned at all if you want the default behavior (eg. headers="" is not the same as not specifying headers at all).